Tenney Park – Yahara River Parkway: History

 John Olin, head of the MPPDA, hired landscape architect Ossian Cole Simonds of Chicago to design the park.
-Simonds is considered the founder of the Prairie School of landscape architecture, which advocated restoring and highlighting nautral landscape features using local materials and native plants in a picturesque way, as opposed to formal, geometric designs.
+Simonds is considered the founder of the Prairie School of landscape architecture, which advocated restoring and highlighting natural landscape features using local materials and native plants in a picturesque way, as opposed to formal, geometric designs.
 Applying this aesthetic to the Yahara River area, in 1900 Simonds designed the first 14-acre section of the park around a winding lagoon dotted with small islands and surrounded by curving paths through scattered beds of mostly-native plants.
 The city constructed a station in Lake Mendota to pump sand from the lake bottom to fill parts of the park.
 This first section of the park was complete in April of 1903.

 Tenney Park was expanded in 1903 when the city bought five lots between Sherman Avenue and Lake Mendota, adding 250 feet of Mendota lake frontage to the park.